kjavier/luzvimin/README.md

     Luzvimin.regions

-To create a select tag for all regions:
+To create options for a select tag for all regions:

-    Luzvimin.select_regions
+    Luzvimin.regions_options_for_select

 To get details about a region: